5 ways to save money on museum visits

 Since I know that these organizations are often non-profit and struggling to make ends meet, if we’ve visited for free, I’ll often put a bit of money in the donation jar and/or be sure to spend a little in the gift shop or cafeteria.
 That way it’s a win for both of us!

-Find a free day!
+5. Find a free day!

-And now for a bonus option: If you are lucky, your local library might have memberships you can check out – mine offers a family membership to two Indianapolis Museums.
+If you are lucky, your local library might have memberships you can check out – mine offers a family membership to two Indianapolis Museums.
 We can check out the membership for one week and visit for free.

 This was a fun benefit we enjoyed one year when we didn’t go on vacation during fall break.
 Instead, we visited two local museums we’d never been to before and then had a lovely dinner nearby.

 Conclusion: save money on your next museum visit

 Don’t let the high cost of visiting museums stop you from enjoying some of the interesting and educational opportunities they offer.
 Use one (or more) of these tips to save a little money, learn something new and create a fun family memory!